incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 A remote-first culture helped open so many doors, and the one closest to our hearts was our ability to bring women back to work with equal opportunities.

-In just a year, we’ve had five fabulous mothers, Rupali, Karishma, Prathima, Ruchi and Arohi, restart their careers with us.
-They have made the most of WFH, turned out to be fine professionals and most dependable and trustworthy employees, all while managing their homes and kids.
+In just a year, we’ve had five fabulous mothers, Rupali, Karishma, Prathima, Ruchi, and Arohi, restart their careers with us.
+They have made the most of WFH and turned out to be fine professionals and most dependable and trustworthy employees, all while managing their homes and kids.
 How awesome is that!

 ### Solving Urban Crowding

-We are in absolute admiration of the fact that work from home helps the population become more distributed and less concentrated in urban areas.
+We are in absolute admiration of the fact that working from home helps the population become more distributed and less concentrated in urban areas.
 It empowers local economies like never before and reduces the extra efforts and stresses inherited in an urban setting.

-We have teammates from tier 2 and tier 3 cities like Guwahati, Udaipur, Rajkot, Indore, and others, sipping coffee and seamlessly collaborating on client projects, open-source software and various internal projects.
+We have teammates from tier 2 and tier 3 cities like Guwahati, Udaipur, Rajkot, Indore, and others, sipping coffee and seamlessly collaborating on client projects, open-source software, and various internal projects.

 Here are some benefits we experienced ourselves in this new normal: